New or Renewal NPA ApplicationGeneral information for completing the nonpublic agency application documents for certification or recertification.

 Notwithstanding any other provision of law, only those NPAs that provide related services utilizing staff members who hold a certificate, permit, or other document equivalent to that which staff members in a public school are required to hold in the service rendered are eligible to receive certification.
 For clarification, please refer to the California Commission on Teacher Credentialing (CTC) Web site or for other licensure information, refer to the California Department of Consumer Affairs Web site .

-In reference to EC 56366.1, an NPA that seeks new or renewed certification shall complete an online application in the California Accountability and Improvement System (CAIS) that includes the following information:
+In reference to EC 56366.1, an NPA that seeks new or renewed certification shall complete an application that includes the following information: